 Either activity can be made fun and the skills learnt can be useful later in life.
 It's excellent teaching your kids to be tidy and organised from an early age as it will improve their habits in future study, work and everyday life.

-Consider putting on a movie or some music to make the process more enjoyable.
+You can put on a movie or some music to make the process more enjoyable.

-Plan for your next trip
+Plan for your next school holidays

 With so many exciting places to visit with family, why not get planning for your next kids holidays or weekend together when its bad weather?
 Check out our extensive directory of kids' activities, indoor school holiday activities, places to go with family and events.

 Activities for kids of all age groups and abilities

 Find fun family activities, holiday activities for kids, active indoor activities, rainy day activities, indoor school holiday activities and school holiday programs near you.